murkenne/Nexus-Fates/README.md

 # Nexus-Fates
-Just the collaboration of different villains from different video games and movies.
+Just the collaboration of different villains/heros from different video games and movies.
 Teaming up